fejlek/Nine-Circles-Statistics/First Circle - Linear Regression/First_circle_linear_regression_3.md

 <img src="First_circle_linear_regression_3_files/figure-GFM/unnamed-chunk-17-1.png" style="display: block; margin: auto;" />

 <br/> We can fit a new model that models this heteroskedasticity by
-assuming a different individual error variance per stratum developed and developing.
+assuming a different idiosyncratic error variance per stratum developed and developing.
 We need to use a different package, *nlme*, which allows us to fit a mixed effects model with variance structure functions (see
 <https://stat.ethz.ch/R-manual/R-devel/library/nlme/html/varClasses.html>
 for the available options). <br/>